dalyai33/NurseSim/renpyNurseSim/readme.txt

 [ STEP 3: RUN THE SIMULATOR ]
 -------------------------------------
-1. In the Ren'Py launcher, find the "NurseSim" project.
+1. In the Ren'Py launcher, click on Preferences->Project Directory
+2. Set the Project Directory to the Git Repository Folder
-2. Click "Launch Project" to start the simulator.
+3. Select on "renpyNurseSim" and Click "Launch Project" to start the simulator.

 [ STEP 4: EDIT THE PROJECT ]
 -------------------------------------